wcchu/SFA/README.md

-# sfa
+# Brief summary of calculation for dipole moment and wavefunction in
-Brief summary of calculation for dipole moment and wavefunction in linearly polarized fields in strong-field approximation
+linearly polarized fields in strong-field approximation

 by Wei-Chun Chu